gadicc/meteor-messageformat/README.md

 ### Reactivity

+All `{{mf ...}}` strings are reactive and depend on the locale.
+When changing locales, all strings on the currently viewed page will update, without any further action or reloading.

 * `msgfmt.locale()` is a reactive dependency on the current locale.
 When calling `setLocale()`, the value might only change when language data is ready, depending on the value of `msgfmt.waitOnLoaded`.